-- h. some months but not every month, or

-- i. in only one or two months?

-- 16. In the last 12 months, did you ever eat less than you felt you should because there wasn't enough money to buy food?How often did this happen -
+h. some months but not every month, or in only one or two months?
+16. In the last 12 months, did you ever eat less than you felt you should because there wasn't enough money to buy food?
+How often did this happen almost every month, h. some months but not every month, or in only one or two months 17.
+In the last 12 months, were you ever hungry but didn't eat because you couldn't afford enough food?
+How often did this happen almost every month, some months but not every month, or in only one or two months 18.
+Sometimes people lose weight because they don't have enough to eat.
+In the last 12 months, did you lose weight because there wasn't enough food?
+How often did this happen-g. almost every month, some months but not every month, or in only one or two months 19.
+In the last 12 months, did you or other adults in your household ever not eat for a whole day because there wasn't enough money for food?
+How often did this happen -

-- g. almost every month,
+g. almost every month,

-- h. some months but not every month, or
+h. some months but not every month, or

-- i. in only one or two months
+i. in only one or two months

-- 17. In the last 12 months, were you ever hungry but didn't eat because you couldn't afford enough food?
+20. In the last 12 months, did you ever cut the size of any of the children's meals

-- g. almost every month,

-- h. some months but not every month, or

-- i. in only one or two months

-- 18. Sometimes people lose weight because they don't have enough to eat.
-In the last

-12 months, did you lose weight because there wasn't enough food?
+because there wasn't enough money for food?

-How often did this happen--
+How often did this happen -

-- g. almost every month,

-- h. some months but not every month, or

-- i. in only one or two months

-- 19. In the last 12 months, did you or other adults in your household ever not eat for

-a whole day because there wasn't enough money for food?

-- g. almost every month,
+g. almost every month,

-- h. some months but not every month, or
+h. some months but not every month, or

-- i. in only one or two months
+i. in only one or two months

-- 20. In the last 12 months, did you ever cut the size of any of the children's meals because there wasn't enough money for food?How often did this happen -
+21. In the last 12 months, did any of the children ever skip meals because there

+wasn't enough money for food?

+How often did this happen -

-- g. almost every month,
+g. almost every month,

-- h. some months but not every month, or
+h. some months but not every month, or

-- i. in only one or two months
+i. in only one or two months

-- 21. In the last 12 months, did any of the children ever skip meals because there wasn't enough money for food?
+22. In the last 12 months, were the children ever hungry but you just couldn't afford

+more food?

+How often did this happen -

-- g. almost every month,
+g. almost every month,

-- h. some months but not every month, or
+h. some months but not every month, or

-- i. in only one or two months
+i. in only one or two months

-- 22. In the last 12 months, were the children ever hungry but you just couldn't afford more food?